 But it’s not just the donors who are pleased.
 More than 50 GOP lawmakers got an average of $200,000 in tax cuts each because of a brand new loophole they wrote into the tax bill at the last minute.
 In fact, the day the House passed the new Republican tax code, Republican Congressman Vern Buchanan from Florida bought himself a yacht.

 Republican politicians have given their rich political donors the ability to stand at the drawing board and map out an economy that works for them.
 Not an economy that “works,” but one that works “for them.”
 Republican politicians sold out their country for campaign contributions – there is no other way to interpret it – and the middle class is going to pay for it.

 [Your opponent almost surely has received some sort of financial assistance from a wide swath of shadowy figures and corporate Super PACs.
 Those campaign contributions were without a doubt one of the most important factors behind his support for the tax bill.
 Call him out on it]

-[Insert opponent’s name] tried to defend his vote for last year’s tax bill as a matter of ideology.
+[Insert opponent’s name] tried to defend his vote for the 2017 GOP tax bill as a matter of ideology.
 He said that he thinks lower tax rates are good for the economy and will pay for themselves in growth over time.
 What a load of nonsense.

 [Opponent] didn’t vote for the tax bill because they thought it would be good for you or good for the country or good for the economy, they did it because they are greedy and dishonest.